Best Samsung TVs 2024: budget to premium, 4K, 8K, QLED, QD-OLED

 Below-par sound for the price

-Samsung's second-generation QD-OLED TV wasn't the smash hit of 2023 that we were hoping for, but it's still a very capable TV.
-More importantly, its price has been massively discounted since it launched, which makes it an even more tempting choice if you want a QD-OLED TV.
+Samsung's second-generation QD-OLED TV wasn't the smash hit of last year that we were hoping for, but it's still a very capable TV.
+More importantly, its price has been massively discounted since it launched, making it an even more tempting choice if you want a QD-OLED TV.

-The S95C is a powerhouse of a TV, sharing many specs with the S95D that sits at number one on this list.
+The S95C is a powerhouse of a TV, sharing many specs with the S95D that sits further up this list.
 Its terrific contrast, punchy colours and excellent brightness make for a truly impressive picture performance, even if we felt it lacked a bit of subtlety and balance.

 It's also as fully featured as you'd expect, with four HDMI 2.1 sockets and all the gaming features of its successor (apart from 144Hz support), as well as a bountiful helping of streaming apps and smart features.
 It's also nearly identical to the S95D in design, with an impressively thin chassis and the One Connect box solution alike.